skyportal/skyportal/doc/contributing.md

 Prettier for JavaScript.
 Code is an art, and opinions differ of what looks good: we choose to spend our time writing correct, elegant code.

+### Testing

+All functionality should be accompanied by tests.
+We use pytest and Selenium with Geckodriver.
+PRs can only be merged once tests have been added and pass.
+The continuous integration system indicates this with a green checkmark, hence you may see developers talking about "PR 599 being green" ✅.

 ### Reviews

-All code that goes into SkyPortal is reviewed by two team members (or, if the contributor is a team member, by at least one other team member).
+All code that goes into SkyPortal is reviewed by two team members (team members are persons with commit access) or, if the contributor is a team member, by at least one other team member.
 We find review invaluable for improving code quality, and no author ever merges their own work.

 We ask all reviewers to be mindful that there is a human at the other side of the PR.
 As such, consider the review process as a